-The Rudin Center for Transportation Policy and Management at NYU’s Wagner school aims to strengthen our understanding of all modes of transportation through research, public forums, and educational programs.
+The Rudin Center for Transportation at NYU’s Wagner School aims to strengthen our understanding of all modes of transportation through research, public forums, and educational programs.
 The Center draws upon faculty, students, and visiting scholars at NYU.
 Current areas of inquiry include:

 - The flow of people, goods and information in and through New York City